Chandler Regional Medical Center

 Chandler Regional Medical Center is a full-service, acute care, not-for-profit hospital in Chandler, Arizona, United States, providing healthcare to the East Valley of Phoenix.
 Services offered include cardiovascular, emergency care with a Level I trauma center, family birth center, gastroenterology, pediatric and adolescent, sleep center, orthopedics, and diagnostic services.
 The hospital is a member of Dignity Health.

-The hospital opened as Chandler Community Hospital in 1961.
-The 42-bed hospital was located east of downtown Chandler and quickly became poorly placed and too small for the area's large population increase in the 1970s and early 1980s.
-After a multiple-year effort, the hospital relocated to its present site in 1984 with a new 120-bed facility.
-After merging into Catholic Healthcare West, predecessor to Dignity Health, in 1999, a second tower was constructed to nearly double the number of beds.
-Subsequent expansions in 2014 and 2021 have raised the number of beds to 429 in four patient towers and provided the facilities necessary for Level I trauma center status.
-While part of Dignity Health, Chandler Regional is a non-Catholic hospital.
+The hospital opened as Chandler Community Hospital in 1961 as a 42-bed hospital located east of downtown Chandler.
+It quickly became poorly placed and too small for the large population growth in the 1970s and early 1980s.
+After a multiple-year effort, the hospital relocated to its Frye and Dobson Rd. site in 1984 with a new 120-bed facility.
+After merging into Catholic Healthcare West, the predecessor of Dignity Health, in 1999, a second tower was constructed to nearly double the number of beds.
+Subsequent expansions in 2014 and 2021 raised the number of beds to 429 in four patient towers and provided the facilities for Level I trauma center status.
+Although part of Dignity Health, Chandler Regional is not a Catholic hospital.